-A drug addiction intervention can be most effective when the closest and most trusted friends, colleagues and loved ones – those the identified loved one thinks support them totally – are the ones bringing the truth to their doorstep.
-The person you love needs something to break the unhealthy pattern of thinking and behavior and a drug intervention by trusted friends and loved ones, can do just that.
+A drug addiction intervention can be most effective when the closest and most trusted friends, colleagues, and loved ones – those the identified loved ones think to support them fully – are the ones bringing the truth to their doorstep.
+The person you love needs something to break the unhealthy pattern of thinking and behavior.
+A drug intervention accompanied by trusted friends and loved ones can do just that.

-Getting some professional help and guidance from an addiction counselor at treatment centers or a professional with experience in conducting such interventions, is well worthwhile and recommended in planning your intervention.
-There are professionals referred to as “interventionists” but importantly, look for people with professional experience in addiction counselling, long work history in drug & alcohol rehabilitation, or professional qualifications or certifications in psychology or related disciplines.
+Getting some professional help and guidance from an addiction counselor at treatment centers or a professional with experience in conducting such interventions is well worthwhile and recommended in planning your intervention.
+There are professionals referred to as “interventionists,” but importantly, look for people with professional experience in addiction counseling, long work history in drug & alcohol rehabilitation, or professional qualifications or certifications in psychology or related disciplines.

 3. Plan your communication and language well in advance.

-Prepare examples of the behaviour which is destructive and harmful.
-A focus on the behaviors and the impacts that these have on the members of the intervention team rather than accusations about the personality or character of the addict, will typically help avoid escalating emotions or confrontation.
+Prepare examples of the behavior which is destructive and harmful.
+A focus on the behaviors and the impacts that these have on the members of the intervention team rather than accusations about the personality or character of the addict will typically help avoid escalating emotions or confrontation.
 Here are some detailed ideas:

 - Be specific, detailed, and honest.
-Focus on statements such as “When you…. (behavior), I feel…. (emotions)” rather than statements like “You are….(negative statement about the addict)”.
+Focus on statements such as “When you…. (behavior), I feel…. (emotions)” rather than statements like “You are….(a negative statement about the addict)”.

 - Don’t exaggerate.
-A clear and accurate statement of your emotions and the impact of using behavior will resonate strongly with the addict and help breakdown the denial.
-Exaggeration of these however can further fuel the denial and create legitimacy in the mind of the addict in denying the behavior, and convince them this is just an unjustified attack on them personally.
+A clear and accurate statement of your emotions and the impact of user behavior will resonate strongly with the addict and help break down the denial.
+Exaggeration of these, however, can further fuel the denial and create legitimacy in the mind of the addict in denying the behavior, and convince them this is just an unjustified attack on them personally.

 4. Be ready for the denial, be ready for the anger, be ready for anything!

-They say shame is to addiction, what oxygen is to a fire.
-An alcoholic or drug addict will sometimes go to incredible lengths to avoid the shame of their addiction outwardly, even if deep down a feeling of shame and it is already at the root of their problems and fueling their problem.
+They say shame is to addiction what oxygen is to fire.
+An alcoholic or drug addict will sometimes go to incredible lengths to avoid the shame of their addiction outwardly, even if, deep down, a feeling of shame is already at the root of their problems and possibly even fueling their problem.

 Consider the mindset of the person struggling with addiction and the precise time when you choose to conduct the intervention.
-A late night intervention when the person is still heavily affected by drugs or alcohol is at high risk of missing the mark (if they even remember it the next day).
-An intervention planned shortly after the end of such a binge or episode however, when the after effects are held in sharp contrast, and the addicts mind is emerging from the fog, can provide an opportune time.
+A late-night intervention when the person is still heavily affected by drugs or alcohol is a high risk of missing the mark (if they even remember it the next day).
+An intervention planned shortly after the end of a binge or episode, however, when the after-effects are held in sharp contrast, and the addict’s mind is emerging from the fog, can provide an opportune time.

 Talk through reactions that are possible from the person involved.
 Are they likely to deny?
-Are they likely to make counter accusations?
-Are they likely to become angry or even violent.
+Are they likely to make counter-accusations?
+Are they likely to become angry or even violent?
 Discuss with your interventionist and amongst your team – how you will handle each.
-Focus on maintaining calm, minimising anger and bringing honesty to the process.
+Focus on maintaining calm, minimizing anger, and bringing honesty to the process.

 5. Prepare your thoughts on the consequences of inaction.